qubhq/frontend-interview-question/README.md

 This challenge consists of **4 parts** that test different aspects of React development:

 ### Part 1: Debug React Code (20-30 minutes)
-**Location**: `src/routes/index/index.tsx` - `TaskList` component
+**Locations**: `src/routes/index/index.tsx` and `src/app.tsx`

 **Problem**: The `TaskList` component appears to work but has subtle bugs that prevent it from functioning correctly.
 The code compiles and runs without console errors, but the behavior is wrong.

 **Bugs to Find & Fix**:
-1. **useEffect Dependency Issue**: The task statistics don't update when tasks change
-2. **State Mutation Bug**: Toggling task completion doesn't trigger re-renders properly
+1. Toggling task completion doesn't update
+2. Marking a task as completed doesn't update how many are completed in the display: `Completed: 2 / 6`

 **What You Need to Do**:
 - Identify why the completed task count doesn't update
 - Fix the task toggle functionality so it works correctly
-- Ensure proper React state management principles

-**Expected Outcome**: Task statistics update correctly and task toggling works as expected.

 ---